 Right from the get-go, you could see where the appeal for Klarna comes from.
 For the side of the retailer, this means a faster turnout for their inventory as people would hesitate less on adding items to their digital carts or going through a rather lengthy checkout process where they have to provide private information or fill out multiple forms.

-And for buyers that opt for a customised financing plan, Klarna is partnered with WebBank which extends a credit line to clients.
+Klarna is partnered with WebBank which extends a credit line to clients which is great if you are looking for a customized financing plan.
 It basically functions like any other credit and this is where a lot of a credit holders have some concerns with.

 Let’s get this out of the way: using Klarna or any other BNPL scheme will not hurt your credit score; at least not directly.